DavidJohnKelly/ElementalEffect/README.md

+Download:

+A Windows build of this project can be downloaded from my itch.io page: https://kungfudynamite.itch.io/elemental-effect

 Setup:

 This project implements a tower defence game in Unity using C#.
 I am using Unity version 6000.1.8f1, and developing primarily for the Windows platform.